Sandor-Toth/crash-guide/cheatPy/Logging module.md

 WARNING:root:This is a warning message
 ```

-### Custom logger with different levels and handlers
+### Custom Logger with Different Levels and Handlers

 ```
 import logging